stanford-rc/www.sherlock.stanford.edu/src/docs/user-guide/index.md

     ---

-    When something isn't working as expected, this page covers how to diagnose common problems and how to submit an effective support request to the SRCC team.
+    When something isn't working as expected, this page covers how to diagnose common problems and how to submit an effective support request to the Stanford Research Computing team.

     [:octicons-arrow-right-24: Troubleshooting](troubleshoot.md)